Epic Antarctica: Crossing the Circle via Falklands & South Georgia

 The grasses, mountains and beaches of South Georgia all play an important role in the breeding and survival of different bird and animal species.
 Your Expedition Team will be happy to share its knowledge of how these vulnerable relationships all play out on the island.

-Day 12 & 13: At Sea Antarctica awaits, along with its own penguin and seal species.
+Day 12 & 13: At Sea Say goodbye to the king penguins, as your next destination is Antarctica!
+Your days at sea are filled with presentations, lectures and workshops led by your Expedition Team, who will prepare you for the wildlife that will greet you upon your arrival.
+Antarctica awaits, along with its own penguin and seal species.
 While you're at sea, you can enjoy quiet time or take in presentations by your Expedition Team, who will cover everything from the history and geology of Antarctica to tips on identifying different species and what makes each of them unique.

 Days 14 - 16 : South Shetland Islands and Antarctic Peninsula The experience is hard to put into words, but the most common reaction upon reaching the White Continent is a sense of reverence and awe.
-The experience is hard to put into words.
-You will discover that Antarctica is a land of extremes: at one moment you'll be overcome with a feeling of complete silence and loneliness, and the next moment you'll be laughing at the comical antics of a curious penguin.
+You will discover that Antarctica is a land of extremes: at one moment you'll be overcome with a feeling of complete silence and solitude; the next, you'll be laughing at the comical antics of a curious penguin.

-Glacier hikes, visits to research bases and, of course, communing with seals and penguins are sure to keep you smiling every day.
-Perhaps you'll catch sight of the fearless penguin eater, the leopard seal, or maybe you'll come eye to eye with a curious minke whale while you are cruising in a Zodiac.
-Each day and each landing will present a new collection of creatures to entertain you and keep your camera busy.
+Zodiac cruising, visits to historical sites and, of course, communing with seals and penguins are sure to keep you smiling every day.
+Perhaps you'll catch sight of the fearless penguin eater, the leopard seal, or maybe you'll come eye to eye with a humpback whale while you are cruising in a Zodiac.
+Each day and each excursion will present a new collection of creatures to delight you and keep your camera busy.

 Day 21 & 22: Crossing the Drake Passage After more than a dozen days of memorable wildlife encounters, your journey home begins.
 Crossing the Drake is your unofficial rite of passage, putting a final stamp of approval on your Antarctic adventure.

-• One night pre-night expedition hotel accommodation in Punta Arenas with breakfast • Group transfer in Ushuaia from the airport to the pre-expedition hotel on Day 1 • Group transfer from the hotel to the ship on embarkation day • Group transfer upon disembarkation in Ushuaia from the ship to the local airport • Shipboard accommodation with daily housekeeping • All breakfasts, lunches and dinners on board throughout your voyage • All shore landings per the daily program • Leadership throughout the voyage by experienced Expedition Leaders, including shore landings and other activities • All Zodiac transfers and cruising per the daily program • Formal and informal presentations by the Expedition Team and guest speakers as scheduled • Photographic Journal on DVD, documenting the voyage • A pair of waterproof expedition boots on loan for shore landings • An official parka to keep • Coffee, tea and cocoa available around the clock • Hair dryer and bathrobes in every cabin • Comprehensive pre-departure materials, including a map and an informative Antarctic Reader • All miscellaneous service taxes and port charges throughout the program • All lugagge handling aboard the ship • Emergency Evacuation Insurance for all passengers to a maximum benefit of USD $100,000 per person
+• One night pre-night expedition hotel accommodation in Ushuaia with breakfast • Group transfer from the hotel to the ship on embarkation day • Group transfer upon disembarkation in Ushuaia from the ship to the local airport • Shipboard accommodation with daily housekeeping • All breakfasts, lunches and dinners on board throughout your voyage • All shore landings per the daily program • Leadership throughout the voyage by experienced Expedition Leaders, including shore landings and other activities • All Zodiac transfers and cruising per the daily program • Formal and informal presentations by the Expedition Team and guest speakers as scheduled • Photographic Journal on DVD, documenting the voyage • A pair of waterproof expedition boots on loan for shore landings • An official parka to keep • Coffee, tea and cocoa available around the clock • Hair dryer and bathrobes in every cabin • Comprehensive pre-departure materials, including a map and an informative Antarctic Reader • All miscellaneous service taxes and port charges throughout the program • All luggage handling aboard the ship • Emergency Evacuation Insurance for all passengers to a maximum benefit of US$100,000 per person • Cruise itineraries aboard Ultramarine commence in Buenos Aires, and a mandatory transfer package is an additional cost

 Pricing (per person) $USD